kvgarnet/Proj5_capstone/README.md

 access it on http://127.0.0.1:8080

-6. init database: create database, tables and seed init data NOTE init_db.py WILL DROP ALL RECORDS AND START YOUR DB FROM SCRATCH ,ONLY NECESSARY ON FIRST RUN
+6. init database: create database, tables and seed init data

+ NOTE: init_db.py WILL DROP ALL RECORDS AND START YOUR DB FROM SCRATCH, ONLY NECESSARY ON FIRST RUN

   ```bash
   $ createdb capstone